 You’re using your home as collateral

-“Because you are borrowing against your home, if you can’t make your monthly payments, you risk foreclosure,” says Sean Murphy, AVP of equity lending at Navy Federal Credit Union.
+“Because you are borrowing against your home, if you can’t make your monthly payments, you risk foreclosure,” says Sean Murphy, assistant vice president of equity lending at Navy Federal Credit Union.

 You’ll have a variable interest rate